552020/minishell/src/wildcard/wildcard.md

 "hello" and "world".
 The reason to distinguish between them is that we can check prefix and suffix with ft_strncmp, but we need to check midfixes with ft_strstr.
 */

+## Notes to build pattern

+/*
+- First while: bring pattern->start to the beginning of the pattern
+- Second while; bring pattern->start to the beginning of the pattern
+- Clean the pattern from double asterisks pattern->pattern = reduce_consecutive_char(pattern_raw, '*');
+- Reset pattern->start and pattern->end to the beginning and to the end of the pattern pattern->start = pattern->pattern;
+- Build the prefix
+	asterisk = ft_strchr(pattern->pattern, '*')
+- Build the midfixes
+	asterisk_reader = (char *)asterisk + 0;
+*/

+## Notes to reduce_consecutive_char

+/*
+General idea:
+Reduce consecutive characters to one
+Partiuculare notses:
+- We use this pointer so that 'str' is always pointing to the beginning of the str.
+Same for this one. while (*src_ptr)
+ */